bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 ==============
 Execute the build.sh script then all binaries including wasm application files would be generated in 'out' directory.
 `./build.sh`

+Or execute the build_no_gui.sh script to build all binaries without gui library support.
+`./build_no_gui.sh`

 Out directory structure
 ------------------------------